42Bastian/rmac/docs/rmac.rst

 <>  !=       Boolean inequality.
 ===========  ==============================================

-   o All binary operators have the same precedence: expressions are evaluated
-     strictly left to right.
+ o All binary operators have the same precedence: expressions are evaluated strictly left to right.

-   o Division or modulo by zero yields an assembly error
+ o Division or modulo by zero yields an assembly error.

    o The "<>" and "!=" operators are synonyms.